 The photo that World News Daily Report used was clearly Photo Shopped.
 Here it is shown in comparison with the original photograph.

-“UX-791” is an entirely fictional name however, there was a U-791 that was ordered by the Kriegsmarine in February 1942 but was cancelled in August 1942.
+“UX-791” is an entirely fictional name, however, there was a U-791 that was ordered by the Kriegsmarine February 1942 but was canceled in August 1942.
 There was never a U-1200 class.
 The U-791 was never built although this article had gotten the fact right that had this submarine been built it would have been a prototype experimental design.
 The historical U-791 was to be an upgraded version of the German V-80 type submarine.
 The German V-80 was the brainchild of Helmuth Walter who had devised a hydrogen-peroxide turbine propulsion system.
 The V-80 submarine was the test bed for this device.
-The end goal of this propulsion system was to have a propulsion system independent of air, something that would not be seen until over a decade later with the advent of nuclear powered submarines.
+The end goal of this propulsion system was to have a propulsion system independent of air, something that would not be seen until over a decade later with the advent of nuclear-powered submarines.
 Walter had also designed the hull of the submarine itself realizing that the submarines of the time were designed for surface action rather than submerged.
 His goal was a hydrodynamic hull design and had actually tested the hull of the V-80 in a wind tunnel.
 The V-80 had the following specifications: 72 feet 4 inches long overall, 6.8-foot beam, 10 feet in height, 75 tons displacement.
 The vessel was built entirely for researching the propulsion system, being unarmed and carrying a crew of only 4.

 The V-80 shattered underwater speed records of the time, reaching 28 knots while submerged outpacing every other submarine in WWII and would not be reached again until the nuclear age.
-The V-80 was launched in April, 1940 at Kiel and taken out of service in 1942.
+The V-80 was launched in April 1940 at Kiel and taken out of service in 1942.
 It never left German waters.
 The final disposition of the V-80 was that it was scuttled at Hela in 1945.
 (Which is good because that means this submarine could still be found someday) The V-80 was a submarine ahead of its time, whose potential was not realized within the Kriegsmarine.
 The historical U-791 was to be a larger version of the V-80 with a conning tower and was going to be the only one of its type and would’ve been the logical next step in the evolution to a full fledged attack submarine.
-It was cancelled in favor of more promising designs.
+It was canceled in favor of more promising designs.
 “UX” was never used as a submarine designation by the Kriegsmarine even for experimental, prototype submarines.

 The submarine used in the photo-shopped photograph is a real shipwreck.
-It is the former soviet submarine K-159.
-The K-159 is a November class submarine, the very first iteration of Soviet nuclear powered submarines.
+It is the former Soviet submarine K-159.
+The K-159 is a November class submarine, the very first iteration of Soviet nuclear-powered submarines.
 The very first submarine of the November Class Submarine K-3 was the first Soviet submarine to reach the North Pole, 4 years after the U.S.S.
 Nautilus.
-The K-159 was launched June 6, 1963 at the Severodvinsk shipyard.
+The K-159 was launched June 6, 1963, at the Severodvinsk shipyard.
 November class submarines were 361 feet long, with a 26-foot beam, 21-foot draft and displaced approximately 4,380 tons.
 These vessels were powered by 2 pressurized water nuclear reactors pushing two propellers.
 They carried a crew of 105 with 30 officers.
 They were armed with 8 torpedo tubes.
 They had a maximum speed of 28 knots.
 The life of the K-159 is left to pages of history, the submarine had served its duty.
 The real story of the K-159 begins when the vessel was decommissioned in May of 1989.

 The vessel was left laid up for 14 years.
 Fearing an environmental disaster from Russia’s rapidly degrading nuclear fleet, a coalition of many concerned countries put forth the resources in order to assist Russia in properly disposing of these vessels before they degrade to a point where they contaminate the world’s oceans with their radioactive cargo.
 It’s a large environmental issue that continues to this day.
-In 2003, K-159 had its date with the scrapyard, and had four pontoons spot-welded on either side of the hull to assist with keeping the vessel afloat.
+In 2003, K-159 had its date with the scrap yard and had four pontoons spot-welded on either side of the hull to assist with keeping the vessel afloat.
 A skeleton crew of 10 was aboard for the journey from where the K-159 was laid up at Gremikha to the scrapyard at Polyarny in order to keep the submarine’s hull pumped out and keep the pontoons pressurized.
 The K-159 was taken under tow.
 Two days later the K-159 had encountered a storm that tore away one of the pontoons.
-Presumably after having the pontoon torn off, the K-159 could not maintain itself in the wind and waves and the pumps couldn’t keep up with the water coming in.
+Presumably, after having the pontoon torn off, the K-159 could not maintain itself in the wind and waves and the pumps couldn’t keep up with the water coming in.
 The towline snapped and the K-159 sank off Kildin Island in the Barents Sea, in over 500 feet of water taking seven of the crew down with it.
 Two of the crew died after rescue leaving a single survivor.
 The picture that was used in the photo shopped image for this fake new piece may very well be the final picture taken of the K-159 and its skeleton crew before its fateful journey.
 The K-159 went down with unspent nuclear fuel still in its reactors, although the Russian Navy had expressed interest in raising the K-159, the wreck still remains on the bottom.
 In 2010, the K-159 was imaged with sonar as the British government was planning to raise the submarine for the Russians.
 K-159 remains a nuclear threat sunk under the Barents Sea.
 The “UX-791” is an amalgamation of both the K-159 and V-80.